Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 This enables you to get a read on something practical and relatively straightforward—dress code—and also an angle into culture or other aspects of the employee experience.

-## How many people work in this office/department?
+## How Many People Work in This office/department?

 ### Who to Ask:
 Recruiter